oscar-bender-stone/honors-thesis/source/1_intro.typ

 #import "template/ams-article.typ": todo

+= Introduction

 Research is culiminated through _diverse_ communities.
 At a glance, each community has their own groups, conferences, and communication styles.
-They een have a distinct preference to chlak, dry erase marker, or neither.
-But they differ in their problems, approaches, and methods.
-These facets are less visible are an integral part of my own journey as a researcher.
+They even have a distinct preference to chalk, dry erase marker, or neither.
+Less visibly, they differ in their problems, approaches, and methods.
+In many cases, communities are specialized to particular topics, with specific terminology and theory.
+Specialization has promoted progress in multiple fields, including biology, engineering, and the social sciences.
+Understanding these communities, therefore, is pivotal to understanding the research they produce, as well as future research directions.

-// In my journey to become a researcher, I have learned a profound lesson: research
-// is culminated through diverse communities.
-At a glance, each community has their
-// own conferences.
-They even have a distinct preference to chalk, dry erase
 // marker, or neither.
 I didn't understand these communities in my early
 // mathematical journey, which I initiated in secondary school.
 I read from a
 // variety of mathematical fields, including geometry, logic, and set theory.
 I was